-- In late March and early April 2020, NCS implemented a reduction in force that reduced our headcount in the U.S. and Canada by over 80 people.
-NCS also implemented furloughs for certain employees in field operations and engineering roles and reduced salaries and hourly rates for substantially all remaining employees, including reductions in salaries for executives averaging 20%.
-These actions are expected to result in over \$12 million in annualized cost savings, with over 75% of that amount associated with selling, general and administrative ("SG&A") expenses; - In May 2020, NCS implemented another reduction in force that further reduced our headcount in the U.S. and Canada by approximately 50 people.
-This reduction in force is expected to result in over \$3.5 million in additional annualized cost savings, with over 50% of that amount associated with SG&A expenses; - In July 2020, NCS implemented a third reduction in force that further reduced our headcount in the U.S. and Canada by approximately 50 people.
-This reduction in force is expected to result in over \$4.0 million in additional annualized savings, with over 60% of that amount associated with SG&A expenses; - A reduction in bonus accruals for 2020 and the decision to not pay out 2019 bonuses; - An elimination of the employer matching contributions for NCS's U.S. 401(k) plan and its Registered Retirement Savings Plan in Canada;
+- Reductions in force which have reduced our headcount in the U.S. and Canada by approximately 190 people, the implementation of furloughs for certain employees in field operations and engineering roles and reductions to salaries and hourly rates for substantially all remaining employees, including reductions in salaries for executives averaging 20%.
+These actions are expected to result in approximately \$20 million in annualized cost savings, with approximately 70% of that amount associated with selling, general and administrative ("SG&A") expenses; - · A reduction in bonus accruals for 2020 and the decision to not pay out 2019 bonuses; - An elimination of the employer matching contributions for NCS's U.S. 401(k) plan and its Registered Retirement Savings Plan in Canada; - · A moratorium on non-essential travel for all employees; - · Negotiation of new rates, work rules and payment schedules with vendors; - Strategies to reduce third-party spend, including information technology, financial services and third-party research and development;

-- A moratorium on non-essential travel for all employees; - Negotiation of new rates, work rules and payment schedules with vendors; - Strategies to reduce third-party spend, including information technology, financial services and third-party research and development; - Deferral of U.S. employer payroll taxes, as permitted under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"); - Application for, and receipt of, benefits under the Canada Emergency Wage Subsidy ("CEWS") program; - Accelerating the filing of our 2019 U.S. federal tax return to utilize Net Operating Loss ("NOL") carryback provisions from the CARES Act in order to obtain a cash tax refund during the second half of 2020; - Reducing planned capital expenditures for the year and selling excess vehicles; - Relocating our U.S. assembly operations to better align with our supply chain partners, reduce overhead and improve fixed cost absorption; - Borrowing an additional \$5.0 million under our Senior Secured Credit Facility (defined below) in March 2020 to fund severance costs associated with the reductions in force while maintaining operational liquidity; - In April 2020, Repeat Precision entered into a new promissory note providing up to \$5.0 million in additional borrowing capacity; and - Amending our revolving credit facility to modify certain covenants and to establish a borrowing base related to our accounts receivable, which we believe provides us with enhanced financial flexibility (as described in more detail above in "Note 14.
-Subsequent Events" in our unaudited condensed consolidated financial statements).
+- Deferral of U.S. employer payroll taxes, as permitted under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"); - Application for, and receipt of, benefits under the Canada Emergency Wage Subsidy ("CEWS") program; - Accelerating the filing of our 2019 U.S. federal tax return to utilize Net Operating Loss ("NOL") carryback provisions from the CARES Act in order to obtain a cash tax refund during the fourth quarter of 2020; - · Reducing planned capital expenditures for the year and selling excess vehicles; - Closing our district operational facilities in Corpus Christi and Oklahoma City and relocating our U.S. assembly operations to better align with our supply chain partners, which reduces overhead and improves fixed cost absorption; - In April 2020, Repeat Precision entered into a new promissory note providing up to \$5.0 million in additional borrowing capacity; and - Amending our revolving credit facility to modify certain covenants and to establish a borrowing base related to our accounts receivable, which we believe provides us with enhanced financial flexibility (as described in more detail in "Note 8.
+Debt" in our unaudited condensed consolidated financial statements).